 French philosopher and literary figure George Bataille provides a theory on erotism and death which serves as a useful thread in the Lacan-Deleuze and Guattari feminine braid.
 While Lacan argued that the feminine was a state that could be experienced, rarely at that, Deleuze and Guattari’s (1987) understanding of desire as production allows for a slight adjustment and the feminine, or becoming-woman is then that which does not fit within the parameters of the phallic Symbolic.
-Holland (1999) explains that “for Deleuze and Guattari, Being is a delusion which traps desire in the snare of representation and thereby represses it: their goal is to release desire from Being so it can enter more freely into Becoming” (11).
+Holland (1999) explains that ‘for Deleuze and Guattari, Being is a delusion which traps desire in the snare of representation and thereby represses it: their goal is to release desire from Being so it can enter more freely into Becoming’ (11).
 If becoming-woman is the first step towards a radical becoming, an apprehension of the feminine as erotic allows for an identification of those openings in the Symbolic through which to experiment with Becoming.
 It is through Bataille’s theory of erotism, with an understanding of the Lacanian subject coupled with a Guattarian agenda, which provides a means through which to think the radical potential of the feminine.

 Bataille (1957) identifies erotism as a distinctly human experience and distinguishes it from instinctual animal sexuality by factoring in the phenomenological experience of it and its reliance on imagination.
 For Bataille, erotism is inextricably linked to death because it as assertion of life in the face of the knowledge of one’s own death and to the point of death.
 He follows the existentialists and argues that humans are aware of their inevitable death and that that knowledge has implications for the ways in which they live their lives.
 He claims that humans navigate this through work, such as the creation and maintenance of civilizations, which produce taboos and transgressions, and functions to shelter them from the violence of death, but which subsequently produces erotism.
 In using the incest taboo as a uniquely human experience, following Freud (1913) and Levi-Strauss, Bataille theorizes as to how the existence of a taboo immediately supposes its own transgression and demands desire for it, and how this may effect a society that relegates the knowledge of death to outside of its lived experience.
 Following this logic, it is clear then how Bataille formulized erotism and death are found within each other, not as a dichotomy or spectrum, but rather, implicated in one another.